 The REIT is an unincorporated, open-ended real estate investment trust established pursuant to a Declaration of Trust ("DOT") made as of November 16, 2012, and as most recently amended and restated as of December 14, 2012, under, and governed by, the laws of the Province of Ontario.
-The REIT's Units are listed on the TSXV under the symbol TNT.UN.
+The REIT's units (each, a "Unit") are listed on the TSX Venture Exchange ("TSXV") under the symbol TNT.UN.

 The predecessor company to the REIT, Tanq Capital Corporation (the "Company"), was formed as a capital pool company ("CPC") on July 13, 2012 and completed its initial public offering ("IPO") on August 28, 2012.
-Prior to entering into the Plan of Arrangement on December 14, 2012, there were 55,000,000 common shares of the Company issued and outstanding.
+Prior to entering into a plan of arrangement with the REIT on December 14, 2012 (the "Plan of Arrangement"), there were 55,000,000 common shares of the Company issued and outstanding.

-The REIT incorporated True North Commercial General Partner Corporation on November 16, 2012, and together formed True North Commercial Limited Partnership (the "Partnership").
-Pursuant to a Plan of Arrangement approved by the Company's shareholders at a special meeting held on December 13, 2012 and the TSX Venture Exchange ("TSXV"), the Company's shareholders either transferred their common shares to the Partnership in consideration for units of the REIT (each, a "Unit"), and/or in the case of electing shareholders, for Class B LP Units of the Partnership (each, a "LP Unit") and related voting and exchange rights.
+The REIT incorporated True North Commercial General Partner Corporation (the "GP") on November 16, 2012, and together formed True North Commercial Limited Partnership (the "Partnership").
+Pursuant to the Plan of Arrangement approved by the Company's shareholders at a special meeting held on December 13, 2012 and the TSXV, the Company's shareholders either transferred their common shares to the Partnership in consideration for Units, and/or in the case of electing shareholders, for Class B LP units of the Partnership (each, a "LP Unit") and related voting and exchange rights.
 In each case, the exchange ratio was one Unit or LP Unit for every eight common shares held.
-In addition, outstanding share options to purchase common shares in the Company were exchanged for Unit options having identical terms, subject to the adjustment of the number of Units based on the exchange ratio of one Unit for every eight common shares options.
+In addition, outstanding share options to purchase common shares in the Company were exchanged for Unit options (each, a "Unit Option") having identical terms, subject to the adjustment of the number of Units based on the exchange ratio of one Unit for every eight common shares options.
 The REIT is the continuing public entity with its Units listed on the TSXV.